tsurubee/sshr/README.md

 tsurubee@127.0.0.1's password:
 [tsurubee@host-tsurubee ~]$
 ```
 We can also login with the public key authentication.
+(At the first time, we need to change permissions by `chmod`)
 ```
+$ chmod 600 ./misc/testdata/client_keys/id_rsa
 $ ssh -i ./misc/testdata/client_keys/id_rsa tsurubee@127.0.0.1 -p 2222
 Last login: Sat Sep 22 09:31:18 2018 from sshr_ssh-proxy_1.sshr_defaul
 [tsurubee@host-tsurubee ~]$